Kozphy/Note/program_lan/Python/data_analysis/Numpy/Built-in Data Structures, Functions,and Files.md

 ```

 ## Nested list comprehensions
-Suppos we have a list of lists containing some English and Spanish names:
+Suppose we have a list of lists containing some English and Spanish names:
 ```python=
 In [161]: all_data = [['John', 'Emily', 'Michael', 'Mary', 'Steven'],['Maria', 'Juan', 'Javier', 'Natalia', 'Pilar']]
 ```

-Now, suppose we wanted to get a single list containing all names with two or more e’s in them.
+Now, suppose we wanted to get a single list containing all names `with two or more e’s` in them.
 We could certainly do this with a simple for loop:
 ```python=
 names_of_interest = []
 for names in all_data: